samuel0007/PBS-Project/DFSPH/readme.md

 EMITTER_POS = [2., 0.2, 2.] # Emitter position
 EMITTER_RADIUS = 0.07 # Emitter radius, circular emission

-B_MU = [2000, 3000, 10000] # Boundary viscosity, give different boundary visocities to different boundaries. has to be an array with the same length of boundary files.
+B_MU = [2500, 25000] # Boundary viscosity, give different boundary visocities to different boundaries. has to be an array with the same length as the number of boundary files.
 See under in boundary condition section for more detail.
-Can also simply be a single scalar value and all boundary particles will have same viscosity.

 T_ROOM = 25
 ROOM_RADIATION_HALF_TIME = 2 # If too low, may explode.
 Min tested working value: 0.01